Jury DOK.fest Award of SOS-Kinderdörfer weltweit 2024

 Michaela Braun is a lawyer and founding partner of BRAUN Rechtsanwälte München.
 She is a certified business mediator, process communication coach and gives lectures on the topics of communication and negotiation techniques.
 In addition, she holds a professorship at the Bavarian Business School and is a lecturer at Zeppelin University Friedrichshafen and the University of Applied Sciences Munich.
 From July 2009 to July 2022, she was first a member of the board of directors of the Hermann Gmeiner Foundation and later of the supervisory board of SOS-Kinderdörfer weltweit.
 She is a member of the friends of SOS-Kinderdörfer weltweit.

-Since 2011 Christine Kehrer is in charge of the motion picture communication at SOS-Kinderdörfer weltweit.
-Prior to this position, she worked as a director at Bayerisches Fernsehen for over ten years.
+Christine Kehrer has been in charge of the motion picture communication at SOS-Kinderdörfer weltweit since 2011.
+Prior to this position, she worked as a director at Bayerisches Fernsehen for ten years.
 Among other things, she was also a lecturer in directing.
-For her cinematic achievements, she was awarded the Caritas journalism prize in 2003.
-From 1992 to 2000 Christine Kehrer was a foreign reporter and editor for national and international broadcasters.
-The mother of two children studied at the universities of Munich, Regensburg, and Perugia.
+In 2003, she was awarded the Caritas journalism award for her cinematic achievements.
+From 1992 to 2000, Christine Kehrer was a foreign reporter and editor for national and international broadcasters in a leading position.
+The mother of two children studied at the universities of Munich, Regensburg and Perugia.
+She has also been an honorary board member of PresseClub München e.V. since 2023.

 Prof. Dr. jur.
 Heribert Prantl